What is a golf simulator?

 Golf simulator projector

 The main function of a projector in a golf simulator setup is to place the image of the golf course, driving range, game, etc. onto your impact screen to make it a more immersive experience.
-Necessary?
-No, but it’s a nice bonus to give you a more life-like feel.

 We’ve published a ton of great information about projectors in the following articles: